Sin-Eater (character): Stanley Carter

 Stanley "Stan" Carter was born in Fort Meade, Maryland.
 He was an agent of S.H.I.E.L.D. working in research and development.
 He was injected with experimental drugs to increase strength and endurance, but when the program was designated too dangerous it was discontinued.
 Carter became violent and resigned from S.H.I.E.L.D., eventually becoming a detective with the New York City Police Department.
-After his partner was killed by several young criminals, he became obsessed with killing anyone who "sinned" by abusing authority.
+After his partner was killed by several young criminals, Carter became obsessed with killing anyone who "sinned" by abusing authority.

 As the Sin-Eater, his first victim was Captain Jean DeWolff (in "The Death of Jean DeWolff" story arc).
 As a detective, he is assigned to find the killer, and works closely with Spider-Man.
-His next victim is Judge Horace Rosenthal, a friend of Matthew Murdock.
+His next victim is Judge Horace Rosenthal, a friend of Matt Murdock.
 During his escape after killing Rosenthal, he is attacked by Spider-Man and kills a bystander during the battle.
-When Spider-Man and Daredevil discover that the Sin-Eater's next victim is going to be Betty Brant, Peter Parker's first love, they rush to save Betty.
+When Spider-Man and Daredevil discover that the Sin-Eater's next victim will be Betty Brant, they rush to save Betty.
 Spider-Man goes into a fierce rage and beats the Sin-Eater nearly to death.
-As he is being transferred to Riker's, a vengeful mob including DeWolff's father tries to kill him, but Daredevil and Spider-Man intervene.
+As he is being transferred to Riker's, a vengeful mob including DeWolff's father try to kill him, but Daredevil and Spider-Man intervene.

 Carter is put in psychological and medical care, but is crippled by the beating Spider-Man inflicted.
-S.H.I.E.L.D. purge all the drugs from his system during this time, but he still has visions of his Sin-Eater persona.
+S.H.I.E.L.D. purges all the drugs from his system, but he still has visions of his Sin-Eater persona.
 After Carter is released, he returns the favor Spider-Man did him by rescuing the latter from an angry mob, and begins writing a memoir of his career as the Sin-Eater.
 However, he has trouble readjusting to society.
 Finally he snaps, taking an empty shotgun and goading police officers into opening fire on him.
 Carter is killed, though finally freed from the Sin-Eater persona's control.